Opentrons/opentrons/api/docs/v2/new_pipette.rst

         See the pipette compatibility section below if you're using a older GEN1 model pipette.
 The GEN1 family includes the P10, P50, and P300 single- and multi-channel pipettes, along with the P1000 single chanel model.

-GEN2 Pipette Backward Compatibility
+OT-2 GEN2 Pipette Backward Compatibility
 ===================================

-GEN2 pipettes have different volume ranges than GEN1 pipettes.
+If you have an OT-2, the GEN2 pipettes have different volume ranges than GEN1 pipettes.
 However, each GEN2 pipette covers one or two GEN1 pipette volume ranges.
 For instance, with  a range of 1 - 20 µL, the P20 Single GEN2 covers the P10 Single GEN1 (1 - 10 µL).
-If your protocol specifies a GEN1 pipette but you have a GEN2 pipette attached to your OT-2  with a compatible volume range, you can still run your protocol.
+If your protocol specifies a GEN1 pipette but you have a GEN2 pipette with a compatible volume range attached to your OT-2, you can still run your protocol.
 The OT-2 will consider the GEN2 pipette to have the same minimum volume as the GEN1 pipette, so any advanced commands have the same behavior as before.

 Specifically, the P20 GEN2s (single and multi) cover the entire P10 GEN1 range; the P300 Single GEN2 covers the entire P300 Single GEN1 range; and the P1000 Single GEN2 covers the entire P1000 Single GEN1 range.